alex-wey/shell/README.md

 execute:
 execute is responsible for executing any programs outlined in the command line.
 In order to provide the necessary arguments to execv, execute preprocesses the file name and the array of arguments.
-The file name is parsed from the first element in the array of tokens using a "/" delimiter.
 These tokens are stored in an array called 'program_tokens' and the last element in that array is stored in a variable called 'program_name' (which is the file name).
 The function then stores program_name in the first element of an array called 'argv'.
 It then